converged-computing/lammps-stream-ml/docs/kubernetes.md

   Training expressive-cupcake with {'x': 4, 'y': 4, 'z': 4} to predict 26
 ```

+I wrote this on Christmas, so yeah, Christmas trees <3.
 This will run your lammps to generate training data, and send it to the server, training each (of three) models.